Falz: 2014–2016: Wazzup Guy, Stories That Touch and Chemistry EP

-2017–Present: 27 and acting career
+2017 – present: 27 and acting career

 On 27 October 2017, his 27th birthday, Falz released a new album titled 27 to celebrate the day.
 This was a surprise album, as it was not promoted before its release.
 It contained 17 tracks including hit singles like "Bhad Baddo Baddest", "Wehdone sir", and "Something light".
 It featured prominent music acts like Davido, Olamide, Burna Boy, Wande Coal, Maleek Berry, Sir Dauda, Medikal, Terry Apala, and Ycee.
 The album was majorly produced by Sess as an in-house producer, with some tracks done by Maleek Berry, and studio magic.
 The album performed well and earned several awards and nominations, including a nomination for The Headies Award for Rap Album of the Year.

 In May 2018, Falz released a music video titled "This Is Nigeria" which was inspired by Childish Gambino's "This is America".
 It highlighted Nigerian issues including corruption and bribery.

 Months later, the song was banned by the NBC (National Broadcasting Commission) claiming it was a vulgar song.
-When Falz was asked, he said: “If they ban this song, then I do not understand them because that song is definitely not a vulgar song,”.
+When Falz was asked, he said: "If they ban this song, then I do not understand them because that song is definitely not a vulgar song,".
 However, Falz sues NBC for N100 Million.

-On September 1, 2018, Falz won "Best Supporting Actor" at the 2018 Africa Magic Viewers' Choice Awards for his role as Quam in Tope Oshin Ogun's movie New Money, becoming the first Nigerian musician to have won the Africa Magic Viewers' Choice Awards twice.
+On 1 September 2018, Falz won "Best Supporting Actor" at the 2018 Africa Magic Viewers' Choice Awards for his role as Quam in Tope Oshin Ogun's movie New Money, becoming the first Nigerian musician to have won the Africa Magic Viewers' Choice Awards twice.

 In August 2020, Falz unveiled his film production company with the name House21TV.
 While unveiling the new film production company Falz also took to Instagram to unveil an all new comedy series, Therapy Session, to air exclusively on YouTube.

-In March 2022, Falz announced on his Instagram page that he will be doing things a little differently this year having deleted all his post from the past year assuring that it's a new dispensation by dropping is first official single for the year with BNXN also called Buju titled "Ice Cream".
-He also got a van with a ticketing booth imprinted with Falz Ice Cream giving spreading love to people by giving free ice cream within the cities of Lagos.
+In March 2022, Falz announced on his Instagram that he had deleted his previous posts and released his first single of the year, "Ice Cream", featuring BNXN (also known as Buju).
+He also promoted the single using a branded van with a ticketing booth, distributing free ice cream in parts of Lagos.

 In March 2023, Falz collaborated with rapper Vector to release the single Yakubu, a politically charged track criticizing the 2023 Nigerian general elections.
 The song was named after the chairman of the Independent National Electoral Commission (INEC), Mahmood Yakubu, and highlighted various electoral controversies.
 It gained widespread attention for its bold political message.

 In May 2023, Falz underwent surgery in London to repair a torn ACL sustained during a football match in late 2022.
 He documented his surgery and recovery process on social media, sharing the challenges of rehabilitation and his progress as he returned to full health through physiotherapy.